Tutorials Tonight

 }

-// get the JSON data
+JSON data link

 Before we start keep the data structure of JSON data in mind.
 The image below shows to get the first student name we have to use data.result[0].name and to get first student marks we have to use data.result[0].marks, where to access marks of math subject we have to use data.result[0].marks.math.